stackmuncher/stm_app/README.md

 Running `stackmuncher` without any additional params generates a report for the project in the current working directory and updates your developer profile.

 Anonymous profiles are identified by a public key from the key-pair generated by the app on the first run.
 E.g. https://stackmuncher.com/?dev=9PdHabyyhf4KhHAE1SqdpnbAZEXTHhpkermwfPQcLeFK
 The key is located in the app's config folder and can be copied to another machine to connect to the same developer profile.
-Run `stackmuncher view_config` to see the exact location of the config folder.
+Run `stackmuncher view_config` command to see the exact location of the config folder.

 ### Additional options

-Some settings are cached in a local config file and only need to be set once.
-You can set, change or unset them via CLI params or by editing the config file manually.
+Some of the app's settings are cached in a local config file and only need to be set once.
+You can set, change or unset them via CLI params or by editing the config file directly.

 #### Processing settings